ilcardella/TradingBot/doc/source/system.rst

 #.
 Create a unit test for your strategy

 #.
-Share your strategy creating a Pull Request in GitHub :)
+Share your strategy creating a Pull Request :)